Understanding Managed IT Services

 Today, no business can really afford the risk and uncertainty of relying on a “Break-fix maintenance service” because your business is too dependent on having a reliable IT system.
 Furthermore, having separate suppliers responsible for different parts of the system puts your business in the difficult position of trying to decide who should be delivering the service your business requires.
 You simply do not have time for this.

-Do Managed Services Cost More Than Traditional Break-Fix Services?
+Do Managed IT Services Cost More Than Traditional Break-Fix Services?

 Actually no!
-Surprisingly most managed services cost less than traditional break-fix services.
-Remote monitoring, remote maintenance and the prevention of major issues allow a managed services provider to be more efficient than a similar break-fix company who is constantly rolling a truck to visit customer sites; therefore the managed service company can offer a “better” service without charging more.
+Surprisingly most managed IT solutions cost less than traditional break-fix services.
+Remote monitoring, remote maintenance and the prevention of major issues allow a managed services provider to be more efficient than a similar break-fix company who is constantly rolling a truck to visit customer sites; therefore PartnerIT can offer a “better” service without charging more.
 Especially when you also factor in the true cost of downtime.

-Why are so many IT Firms now promoting Managed Services?
+Why are so many IT Firms now promoting Managed IT Services?

 Because it puts the IT support company on the same page as the business they are serving.
 With traditional break-fix services, the only way for an IT support company to make money is if something goes wrong – which to an IT support company was always a double-edged sword.
 If they do their job too well, they’re out of business.